LordSereos/tengui/README.md

 # Tengui

 ## Introduction

+Name "Tengui" is composed of two expressions: *Tengu* + *UI*

+**Tengu** are mythical bird-like creatures in Japanese culture, protectors of nature and skilled warriors.
+Just like them, our application will watch over "green" systems and act viciously to protect them.

 Tengui TUI (terminal user interface) is a work-in-progress tool for remote host observation and management made by Vilnius University faculty of Mathematics and Informatics Information Technologies students:

 - Martin Martijan (LordSereos)